Power: A New Social Analysis: The power of (and over) opinion

 In Russell's model, power over the creeds and habits of persons is easy to miscalculate.
 He claims that, on the one hand, the economic determinists had underestimated the power of opinion.
 However, on the other hand, he argues that the case is easy to make that all power is power over opinion: for "Armies are useless unless the soldiers believe in the cause for which they are fighting...
 Law is impotent unless it is generally respected."
-(Russell 1938:109) Still, he admits that military force may cause opinion, and (with few exceptions) be the thing that imbues opinion with power in the first place:
+Still, he admits that military force may cause opinion, and (with few exceptions) be the thing that imbues opinion with power in the first place: